rust-lang/book/second-edition/nostarch/chapter15.md

 Figure 15-6: A `List` that is not infinitely sized since `Cons` holds a `Box`

 This is the main area where boxes are useful: breaking up an infinite data structure so that the compiler can know what size it is.
-We'll look at another case where Rust has data of unknown size in Chapter 17 when we discuss trait objects.
+We’ll look at another case where Rust has data of unknown size in Chapter 17 when we discuss trait objects.

-Even though you won't be using boxes very often, they are a good way to understand the smart pointer pattern.
+Even though you won’t be using boxes very often, they are a good way to understand the smart pointer pattern.
 Two of the aspects of `Box<T>` that are commonly used with smart pointers are its implementations of the `Deref` trait and the `Drop` trait.
-Let's investigate how these traits work and how smart pointers use them.
+Let’s investigate how these traits work and how smart pointers use them.

 ## The `Deref` Trait Allows Access to the Data Through a Reference